Aloe vera: Cultivation

 In pots, the species requires well-drained, sandy potting soil, and bright, sunny conditions.
 Aloe plants can turn red from sunburn under too much direct sun, though gradual acclimation may help.
 The use of a good-quality commercial propagation mix or packaged "cacti and succulent mix" is recommended, as they allow good drainage.
 Terra cotta pots are preferable as they are porous.
 Potted plants should be allowed to completely dry before rewatering.
 When potted, aloes can become crowded with "pups" growing from the sides of the "mother plant".
 Plants that have become crowded can be divided and repotted to allow room for further growth, or the pups can be left with the mother plant.
 During winter, Aloe vera may become dormant, during which little moisture is required.
 In areas that receive frost or snow, the species is best kept indoors or in heated glasshouses.

-Houseplants requiring similar care include haworthia and agave.

 There is large-scale agricultural production of Aloe vera in Australia, Cuba, the Dominican Republic, China, Mexico, India, Jamaica, Kenya, Tanzania, South Africa, Spain, and the United States, with much of the output going toward the cosmetics industry.

 Uses

 Two substances from Aloe vera – a clear gel and its yellow latex – are used to manufacture commercial products.
-Aloe gel typically is used to make topical medications for skin conditions, such as burns, wounds, frostbite, rashes, psoriasis, cold sores, or dry skin.
+Aloe gel typically is used to make topical medications for skin conditions, such as burns, wounds, frostbite, rashes, psoriasis, cold sores, and dry skin.
 Aloe latex is used individually or manufactured as a product with other ingredients to be ingested for relief of constipation.
 Aloe latex may be obtained in a dried form called resin or as "aloe dried juice".

 There is conflicting evidence regarding whether Aloe vera is effective as a treatment for wounds or burns.
-There is some evidence that topical use of aloe products might relieve symptoms of certain skin disorders, such as psoriasis, acne, or rashes, but topical application may cause an allergic reaction in some people.Aloe vera gel is used commercially as an ingredient in yogurts, beverages, and some desserts, but at high or prolonged doses, ingesting aloe latex or whole leaf extract can be toxic.
+There is some evidence that topical use of aloe products might relieve symptoms of certain skin disorders, such as psoriasis, acne, or rashes, but topical application may cause an allergic reaction in some people.

+Aloe vera gel is used commercially as an ingredient in yogurts, beverages, and some desserts, but at high or prolonged doses, ingesting aloe latex or whole leaf extract can be toxic.
 Use of topical aloe vera in small amounts is likely to be safe.